google-deepmind/concordia/concordia/examples/one_more_song/README.md

 - **The browser cannot connect:** keep the host terminal running and use the exact player port it prints.
 A loopback URL works on that host only.
-- **The conversation is waiting:** the page shows elapsed time.
+- **The conversation is waiting:** the page names the expected reply/vote and shows approximate elapsed waiting time, retained across same-tab reloads when session storage is available.
 Local inference can be slow; reloading reconnects rather than restarting or speeding up a turn.
 - **The run stopped:** the host should inspect the terminal log, check that the Ollama server is running, and verify the selected model with `ollama list`.